 2.2 Tendon

 Tendons are stiff and collagen-rich tissues that connect muscles to bones.
 Due to the low metabolism in tendons, they’re slow to respond to changes in load.
-This makes tendons prone to overload injuries because you only notice pain or discomfort sometime after you overloaded the tissue.
+This makes tendons prone to overload injuries because you only notice pain or discomfort sometime after you overload the tissue.
+It also makes them slow to heal from injuries.
+Where an inflammation phase of a muscle or capsule lasts 5-7 days, that of a tendon around 14 days.
+And this is true for healing phases.

 These are the 3 most common tendon injuries:

-• Tendinopathy: a disturbance of the construction and destruction of tendinous tissue.
+- Tendinopathy: a disturbance of the construction and destruction of tendinous tissue.
 This imbalance leads to tiny injuries in the tendon and is always caused by overload.
 Typical tendinopathies seen in rock climbers are climbers’ elbow, tennis elbow, biceps tendinopathy, triceps tendinopathy, and tendinopathy of the flexor tendon.
 There can be inflammation, which then makes it tendonitis.
-Healing time: up to a year.
-Depends mostly on the time you waited to start treatment and on confounding factors like muscle weakness and mobility issues.
+Healing time: up to 2 years.
+It depends mostly on the time until you started treatment and confounding factors like muscle weakness and mobility issues in surrounding joints.

-• Tendon tear (partial or complete): due to a more intense acute injury.
+- Tendon tear (partial or complete): due to a more intense acute injury.
 Some or all tendon fibers are torn.
-Healing time: small tear +-3 months.
-Big tear +- 6 months.
-Full tear requires surgery and recovery will take you 6-12 months.
+Healing time: around 2 years.
+It depends on the size of the tear how much your ability to climb again after injury will be reduced.

 2.3 Muscle

-Muscles make our body move and have good blood circulation, making them respond well to load.
+Muscles make our body move and have good blood circulation, they respond well to load.
 The most common muscle injuries in rock climbers are:

 2.4 Ligament

 Ligaments are passive structures that prevent excessive movements in joints.
-If you twist your ankle or dislocate your shoulder you strain or tear the ligaments in that area.
-For ligaments to heal well you need to evade movements that stretch the tissue.
+If you twist your ankle, tear a pulley ligament, or dislocate your shoulder you strain or tear the ligaments in that area.
+For ligaments to heal well, you should evade movements that stretch the tissue.
 Because the shorter the ligamentous tissue the better it can prevent excessive movement.

 Ligament injuries are:

-• Ligament strain: similar to muscle, and tendon.
+- Ligament strain: similar to muscle.
 Healing times: 6-8 weeks.

-• Ligament tear (either partial or complete): same as muscle, and tendon.
+- Ligament tear (either partial or complete): same as muscle.
 Healing times: partial tear 3-6 months, complete tear requires surgery and recovery can last up to a year.

 Typical ligament injuries are anterior cruciate ligament, medial collateral ligament, or lateral collateral ligament injuries in the knee.
 Or in the shoulder the acromioclavicular ligament.